SoerenMoeller/automaton-maker/README.md

 In general, NFAs, DFAs and TMs should be supported.

 ## Usage
-There are to modes to edit and build the graph.
+There are two modes to edit and build the graph.
 The **edit**-mode to create elements and the **write**-mode to change the labels of the elements.
 The key-settings in theses modes are described in the following.

 ### General